L&YR Class 21: Preservation

 L&YR No. 68 (LMS No. 11218, BR No. 51218), built in 1901, was purchased directly from British Rail in 1964 and moved to the Keighley and Worth Valley Railway in January 1965.
 The locomotive was re-tubed in 1974 and took part in the Stockton & Darlington Railway cavalcade that year.
 The locomotive was overhauled again in 1997 and continued in service, albeit mostly as a shunting locomotive due to its low power, until its boiler tubes required replacement in 2006.
 The locomotive carried its original identity of L&YR 68 from 2004 onwards, but has been cosmetically restored in 2018 to 51218 for the K&WVR's 50th Anniversary Gala, reflecting that 51218 was the first loco to arrive in 1965.
 Overhaul is now under consideration at Haworth on the K&WVR as the restoration of 0-6-0ST No. 752 has now been completed at the East Lancashire Railway.

 Models

 Several models of the 'Pug' have been produced commercially.

 The first was a 'OO'-scale polystyrene kit made in the 1960s by Kitmaster, the moulds for which were subsequently sold to Airfix then passed on to Dapol, which still manufactures the former Airfix plastic kit range.
 This kit has often been used as the basis for a narrow-gauge 'pug bash' locomotive running on 00-9 tracks.

-A ready-to-run OO model was produced initially by Dapol and then Hornby where the Pug was produced until 2000.
+A ready-to-run OO model was introduced by Dapol in 1984 and then Hornby where the Pug was produced until 2000.
 The Pug was reintroduced to Hornby's range in 2010 (R2927) in early British Railways Livery.
 It was also made in 2019 in the LMS livery.

 Larger scale models are available from a number of suppliers including Tower Models of Blackpool.